Prosthodontist Quincy, MA

 What is a Prosthodontist?

 A Prosthodontist is a licensed dentist who has received additional training to specialize in the branch of dentistry that focuses on restoring and maintaining the functionality of the mouth, be it replacing missing teeth or restoring bone density after resorption.
 This is done using prosthetic devices like dentures and partial dentures, dental bridges, and dental implants, along with conducting procedures like bone grafts.
 A oral prosthetics doctor has the experience necessary to not only replace missing teeth, but to do so in a way that looks entirely natural and feels comfortable, so both the form and function of your smile can be restored.
 As a oral prosthetics doctor, we are also referred to as a prosthetic dentist.
 If you have suffered from tooth loss, we encourage you to call 617-982-1649 and schedule an appointment to speak with us.
-At Premier Dental of Quincy and Milton, we are confident in our ability to provide you with a durable tooth replacement that will allow you to speak and smile with confidence and eat your favorite foods without restriction.
+At Core Dental Group and Implants Center, we are confident in our ability to provide you with a durable tooth replacement that will allow you to speak and smile with confidence and eat your favorite foods without restriction.
 To learn more, visit our dental office today.

 Why should I see a Prosthodontist over a regular dentist?